0.0

 my thoughts

 Incredibly well-done.
-I learned a lot from this course, and enjoyed it thoroughly.
+Learned a lot, and enjoyed it thoroughly.
 However, it wasn’t about the life of an investigative journalist, as much as it was a history of investigative journalism.

 Media ethics & governance